carlosazsilva/PolynomialApp/README.md

 * Whenever a command is wrong or incomplete, you should present an informative message that helps the user solve the problem.

 * *For example*: if the user writes the command `save -d` and doesn’t provide a path, a message similar to this, should be presentes: “The command `save` is incomplete.
-You should associate a path to the parameter `-d`or just type `save` without any parameter.
+You should associate a path to the parameter `-d`or just type `save` without any parameter."

 * If the user intents are not evident, a message should be displayed: “Command not recognized.
 Type help for the available parameters.”